sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`'default' | 'includehidden'`
    :default: :code-py:`'default'`

-   This setting control the scope of the EPUB table of contents.
+   This setting controls the scope of the EPUB table of contents.
    The setting can have the following values:

    :code-py:`'default'`